jldiaz/cookiecutter-mkdocs-notes/README.md

 (mynotes) $ mkdocs build
 ```

-See [mkdocs documentation](https://www.mkdocs.org/) for more options, or if you want to custmize the plugins, theme and options.
+See [mkdocs documentation](https://www.mkdocs.org/) for more options, or if you want to customize the plugins, theme and options.